MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 > [!IMPORTANT]
 >
 > The auto-expiration feature discussed in this article is not yet launched.
-Please refer to [the roadmap (Feature ID: 84580)](https://www.microsoft.com/microsoft-365/roadmap?searchterms=82057&filters=&searchterms=84580) for more information on its delivery date.
+Please refer to [the roadmap (Feature ID: 84580)](/microsoft-365/roadmap?searchterms=82057&filters=&searchterms=84580) for more information on its delivery date.
 >
-> We are providing information about how this feature will work in the FUTURE, so that you are able to plan for this change and modify the Teams policy settings in advance.
+> We're providing information about how this feature will work in the future, so that you're able to plan for this change and modify the Teams policy settings in advance.
 >
-> The CMD to preemptively change the default expiration setting in Teams is currently in deployment, you may be able to see the attribute in PowerShell.
-The setting is not yet available in the Teams admin center and we will update this documentation as soon as it is.
-These settings will be available and communicated via a message center post at least 30 days before we launch the feature.
+> The command to preemptively change the default expiration setting in Teams is currently in deployment, but you may be able to see the attribute in PowerShell.
+The setting is not currently available in the Teams admin centers.
+These settings will be available and communicated in a message center post at least 30 days before we launch the feature.
 >
 >